 Refer to documents: Nutrition Professionals Scope of Practice and Standard of Care and Code of Ethics

 The Ethics Committee shall promote and help sustain a culture of ethical conduct throughout the National Association of Nutrition Professionals (NANP).
 The Ethics Committee shall review all NANP codes of conduct, conflict of interest regulations and disclosures, and other policies and reports addressing prescribed and recommended standards of behavior of NANP members and those applying for membership in NANP.

 When an ethical concern associated with an NANP member is identified, the concern is forwarded to the Ethics Committee.
-The Ethics Committee reviews and investigates the concern by interviewing, researching and obtaining evidence, such as documents, videos, marketing materials, communication and advertisements.
-Reports are prepared by the Ethics Committee Approved by the NANP Ethics Committee August 9th, 2018 NANP Board of Directors August 10, 2018 2 from this material which are reviewed by legal counsel and options for a resolution are proposed.
-A summary, with resolution options is prepared and, along with all of the collected documentation, is forwarded to the Board of Directors for voting and determination of action.
+The Ethics Committee reviews and investigates the concern by interviewing, researching, and obtaining evidence, such as documents, videos, marketing materials, communication, and advertisements.
+Reports are prepared by the Ethics Committee Approved by the NANP Ethics Committee and the NANP Board of Directors from this material which is reviewed by legal counsel and options for a resolution are proposed.
+A summary, with resolution options, is prepared and, along with all of the collected documentation, is forwarded to the Board of Directors for voting and determination of the action.

 Section 1: NANP members support the right of individuals to make informed decisions regarding their health, as long as such decisions pose no risk to their health or the health of others.

 Section 2: NANP encourages actions and social policies that promote maximizing health benefits and eliminating or minimizing preventable risks and disparities for all affected populations.

 Section 3: NANP members accurately communicate the potential benefits, risks, and/or consequences associated with the services and programs that they provide.

 Section 4: NANP members as independent practitioners accept the responsibility to act on issues that can affect the health of individuals, families, groups, and communities.